hackclub/heroku-buildpack-poppler/README.md

-# Heroku Buildpack Poppler
+# Heroku Buildpack pdfinfo (not poppler)

-This is the updated Heroku buildpack for poppler, includes slimmed down dependencies that work with Docsplit in the Cedar-14 environment.
-It was broken and we fixed it.
-Might not have all the libraries you need but it works for us.
+heroku-20 buildpack for pdfinfo, based on [survantjames/heroku-buildpack-poppler](https://github.com/survantjames/heroku-buildpack-poppler).
+Other poppler-utils commands are included but not yet tested.